saltstack/salt/doc/topics/releases/beryllium.rst

 Windows Software Repo Changes
 =============================

-Several config options have been renamed to make the naming more consistent.
+Several config options have been renamed to make their naming more consistent.
 For a list of the winrepo config options, see :ref:`here
-<winrepo-config-opts>`.

-The :mod:`winrepo.update_git_repos <salt.runners.winrepo.update_git_repos>`
+<winrepo-master-config-opts>` for master config options, and :ref:`here
+<winrepo-minion-config-opts>` for configuration options for masterless Windows
+minions.

+On the master, the :mod:`winrepo.update_git_repos
-runner has been updated to use either pygit2_ or GitPython_ to checkout the git repositories containing repo data.
-If pygit2_ or GitPython_ is installed, existing winrepo git checkouts should be removed after upgrading to 2015.8.0, to allow them to be checked out again by running :py:func:`winrepo.update_git_repos <salt.runners.winrepo.update_git_repos>`.
+<salt.runners.winrepo.update_git_repos>` runner has been updated to use either
+pygit2_ or GitPython_ to checkout the git repositories containing repo data.
+If pygit2_ or GitPython_ is installed, existing winrepo git checkouts should be removed after upgrading to 2015.8.0, to allow them to be checked out again by running :py:func:`winrepo.update_git_repos
+<salt.runners.winrepo.update_git_repos>`.

 This enhancement also brings new functionality, see the :ref:`Windows Software Repository <2015-8-0-winrepo-changes>` documentation for more information.